 This Getting Started Guide offers new XpressLab users information and guided video tutorials to help you access, navigate and successfully use the core features and tools found within the XpressLab platform.
 Specifically, this Getting Started Guide includes detailed instructional videos to help you:

-- Create a Course
+- Creating a New Course

 - Add Students to a Course